 - Encourage your child to build a plate that has an abundance of color from a variety of fruits and vegetables.
 A fun way to do this is to make edible art with your child!
 For example, create a forest scene using broccoli for the trees, an orange slice for the sun, sliced blueberries for a lake, and cauliflower florets for clouds

-The school year has just flown by, and spring sports are already upon our young athletes!
-The spring sports season is an exciting time, as our player's transition from their previous indoor setting and venture back to the outdoor fields of their respective sports.
-With all of this excitement and the abrupt downtime of spring vacation, early season injuries can be very common.
+Schools provide opportunities for all students to participate in interscholastic, competitive athletics throughout the school year.
+The start of a new sports season is an exciting time, as our player's transition from one sport to another.
+With all of this excitement and the abrupt downtime of a break, early season injuries can be very common.
 However, by pacing one’s self and properly preparing the body, any athlete can take the initiative to ensure that they will start their season on the right foot.

 Beat the winter blues by getting high…naturally!